CharlieHdzMx/CharlieHdzMx.github.io/_posts/2024-10-01-SecureEmbeddedC.md

 1. **Correctness:** Data has not been modified.
 Data may appear complete, but some bytes might have been altered.
 2. **Completeness:** Data has been fully transferred.
 Data may be correct, but if not entirely sent, it can cause system misbehavior.
 3. **Freshness:** Data is not outdated.
 Data may be complete and unmodified, but if too much time has passed, it may be risky to use as it could be obsolete.

+# Availability
+**Availability** is ensured when a system enforces that authenticated and authorized subjects are not denied access by an unauthorized attacker.
+This can occur when system availability is reduced due to high resource consumption during peak times or through malicious overload attacks.

 # Stack buffer overflow
 # Pointer Subterfuge